x3p0-dev/x3p0-media-data/README.txt

 **Added**

-- Everything.
-It's version 1.0.0, after all!
+- 🎉 Literally everything.
+This is version 1.0, after all.

 For complete version history, see the [changelog on GitHub](https://github.com/x3p0-dev/x3p0-media-data/blob/master/CHANGELOG.md).